greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/kerberos-lin-client.html.md

 ### <a id="topic14"></a>Prerequisites

--   Kerberos must be installed and configured on the Greenplum Database master host.
+-   Kerberos must be installed and configured on the Greenplum Database coordinator host.

     **Important:** Greenplum Database must be configured so that a remote user can connect to Greenplum Database with Kerberos authentication.
 Authorization to access Greenplum Database is controlled by the `pg_hba.conf` file.
 For details, see "Editing the pg\_hba.conf File" in the *Greenplum Database Administration Guide*, and also see the *Greenplum Database Security Configuration Guide*.

--   The client system requires the Kerberos configuration file `krb5.conf` from the Greenplum Database master.
+-   The client system requires the Kerberos configuration file `krb5.conf` from the Greenplum Database coordinator.
 -   The client system requires a Kerberos keytab file that contains the authentication credentials for the Greenplum Database user that is used to log into the database.
--   The client machine must be able to connect to Greenplum Database master host.
+-   The client machine must be able to connect to Greenplum Database coordinator host.

-    If necessary, add the Greenplum Database master host name and IP address to the system `hosts` file.
+    If necessary, add the Greenplum Database coordinator host name and IP address to the system `hosts` file.
 On Linux systems, the `hosts` file is in `/etc`.

 ### <a id="topic15"></a>Required Software on the Client Machine